edenian-prince/rust-secrets/README.md

 ```bash
 git find scan
 ```

-## Comparisons to GitLeaks and AWS Git Secrets

-### GitLeaks

-- Installing gitleaks gives you the binary/tool to scan for secrets, but it won’t “opt you in” with Git hooks.
-- You need to explicitly configure the hook you want (pre-commit, protect, etc.) in each repository (or via a shared git template).
-- This means a user will need to pip install pre-commit hook, set up a git template for global hooks, and then set up core.hooksPath to apply the hooks to existing repos

-### AWS Git-Secrets

-- Simple install
-- Does not set up global hooks that apply to ALL repos (existing repos included, see video above)
-- Does not have auto-config capabilities

-**If you want to enforce hooks globally across many repos (e.g. for a team), you’ll need to set up a shared Git template directory or use a hook manager.
-This all handled by `git-find` when you run `git-find install`**

 `git-find` simplifies installing global hooks and automating config pulls.
 It requires ZERO effort or knowledge from newbies that need pre-commit hooks for security scanning.